Jig’s Up?: Carlee Russell—What We Actually Know So Far

 Questions still remain after the disappearance and return of Carlee Russell, prompting a look at the timeline of the situation from last week.
 After Wednesday’s (July 19) press conference, although plenty of questions were answered, more have sprouted that question the veracity of Russell’s claims.

 The disappearance of the nursing student from Hoover, Alabama captured the attention of the country.
-The circumstances of the incident as well as the return still have people buzzing and expressing skepticism.
+The circumstances of the incident as well as her return still have people buzzing and expressing skepticism.

 The Disappearance

-Russell was driving along Interstate 459 when she made a call to 911 at 9:30 P.M. last Wednesday (July 12th), reporting that she saw a male toddler at the side of the road by mile marker 11.
+Russell was driving along Interstate 459 when she made a call to 911 at 9:30 p.m. last Wednesday (July 12), reporting that she saw a male toddler at the side of the road by mile marker 11.
 She called a family member after the 911 call, saying she was going to check on the child.
-At that point, the family member lost contact with Russell and said they heard her scream, but the phone line remained open according to the Hoover Police Department.
+At that point, the family member lost contact with Russell and said they heard her scream but the phone line remained open, according to the Hoover Police Department.

-Authorities arrived on the scene, finding Russell’s cell phone, purse, and wig by her car but no sign of her or the toddler.
-Further investigation by police noted that she had stopped off at a Target at 8:20 P.M. to get snacks after leaving her job in Birmingham, ten miles north before setting out for her home in Hoover.
-The purchased food was not present.
+Authorities arrived on the scene, finding Russell’s cell phone, purse and wig by her car but no sign of her or the toddler.
+Further investigation by police noted that she had stopped off at a Target at 8:20 p.m. to get snacks after leaving her job in Birmingham, 10 miles north before setting out for her home in Hoover.
+The purchased food was not present in the car.

 Speculation and Skepticism